St. Carlo Acutis

 Bridget of Sweden was a mystic saint whose visions helped guide the Church in the 14th century.

 When Bridget was 10, her mother died.
-Along with two younger siblings, she was raised by an aunt, who was just as faithful as her mother.
+Along with two younger siblings, she was raised by an aunt who was just as faithful as her mother.

 When she was 13, she was married according to the custom of the time, and the couple bore eight children.
-One daughter was eventually canonized St. Catherine of Sweden.
+One daughter was eventually canonized as St. Catherine of Sweden.

 She and her husband went on a pilgrimage to Santiago de Compostela in Spain.
 Her husband became dangerously ill on the journey, but was healed when Bridget received a vision from St. Denis, who told her that she would do great works.